zackpi/proj-euler-z80/README.md

 ```

 #### end
 Specifies the end of the source code.
-Can be used to place a text segment at the end for documentation or an appendix. ~~Everything else after the `.end` directive will be ignored.~~ This should be the functionality of `.end` but as of the latest version of SPASM-ng it ignores the directive completely.
-Good practice to leave it in to
+Can be used to place a text segment at the end for documentation or an appendix. ~~Everything else after the `.end` directive will be ignored.~~ (This should be the functionality of `.end` but as of the latest version of SPASM-ng it ignores the directive completely.
+Good practice to leave it in for readability)

 ```
 .org $9D93